-- Of the applications authorised, 51% were given an initial award comprising of both care and mobility components, whilst 48% were for care only and 1% were for mobility only [Table 2]. - The proportion of applications authorised for both care and mobility components each month has ranged from 47% in January to 54% in May 2022 [Table 2]. - There were 25 clients who were awarded a Accessible Vehicles and Equipment Scheme award.
-Due to the small numbers these have not been included in the breakdown of the table. - There are three levels that can be awarded for care the lowest, middle or highest level (see payments section of background note).
+- Of the applications authorised, 51% were given an initial award comprising of both care and mobility components, whilst 48% were for care only and 1% were for mobility only [Table 2]. - In the months following the national launch of Child Disability Payment, the proportion of applications authorised for both care and mobility components has ranged from 47% in January to 54% in both May and July 2022 [Table 2]. - There were 60 new applicants who accessed the Accessible Vehicles and Equipment Scheme.
+For further information, see the Accessible Vehicles and Equipment Scheme awards section of the background note. - There are three levels that can be awarded for care the lowest, middle or highest level.
+For further information, see the payments section of the background note.

-- Of the initial awards that included a care element within it, 41% were at the highest level, 40% were the middle level and 19% were at the lowest award level [Table 3]. - There are two levels that can be awarded for mobility higher and lower (see payments section of background note). - Of the initial awards that included a mobility element within it, 89% were for the lower level.
-The remaining 11% were authorised for the higher level [Table 4]. - For more detailed information on the combinations of initial awards that clients have been authorised for, see Table 5 in the accompanying Excel tables.
+- Of the initial awards that included a care element within it, 39% were at the highest level, 42% were the middle level and 19% were at the lowest award level [Table 3]. - There are two levels that can be awarded for mobility higher and lower.
+For further information, see the payments section of the background note. - Of the initial awards that included a mobility element within it, 88% were for the lower level.
+The remaining 12% were authorised for the higher level [Table 4]. - For more detailed information on the combinations of initial awards that clients have been authorised for, see Table 5 in the accompanying Excel tables.